CLAD: Constrained Latent Action Diffusion for Vision-Language Procedure Planning: Abstract

 \section{Abstract}

-We propose \method{} -- a \underline{C}onstrained \underline{L}atent \underline{A}ction \underline{D}iffusion model for vision-language procedure planning in instructional videos.
-Procedure planning is the challenging task of predicting intermediate actions given a visual observation of a start and a goal state.
-However, future interactive AI systems must also be able to plan procedures using multimodal input, e.g., where visual observations are augmented with language descriptions.
-To tackle this vision-language procedure planning task, our method uses a Variational Autoencoder (VAE) to learn the latent representation of actions and observations as constraints and integrate them into the diffusion process.
-This approach exploits that the latent space of diffusion models already has semantics that can be used.
-We use the latent constraints to steer the diffusion model to better generate actions.
-We report extensive experiments on the popular CrossTask, Coin, and NIV datasets and show that our method outperforms state-of-the-art methods by a large margin.
-By evaluating ablated versions of our method, we further show that the proposed integration of the action and observation representations learnt in the VAE latent space is key to these performance improvements.
+We propose \method{}, a \underline{C}onstrained \underline{L}atent \underline{A}ction \underline{D}iffusion model for vision-language procedure planning, the challenging task of predicting a sequence of steps that lead from a start state towards an intended goal state.
+Procedure planning, while critical in robot skill learning and for assistive robots, has been largely neglected so far, and existing methods have not leveraged semantic information for step generation.
+In contrast, CLAD exploits the fact that the latent space of diffusion models trained for procedure planning contains rich semantic information.
+Our method uses a Variational Autoencoder (VAE) to learn the latent representation of steps and observations as constraints and integrate them into a diffusion process.
+As such, our method uses these latent constraints to steer the diffusion model to generate better steps in the procedural plan.
+We report extensive experiments on four datasets: three covering human procedure planning and one robot learning, and show that our method outperforms state-of-the-art methods by a large margin.
+We demonstrate that the proposed integration of the step and observation representations learnt in the VAE latent space is key to these performance improvements.
+Code is available at \hyperlink{https://github.com/leishi07/clad}{https://github.com/leishi07/clad}.